 Looking after all aspects of the audience, such as selling and checking tickets, guiding audience members, hospitality and making sure that all are prepared for a successful and uninterrupted performance takes organisational and customer-facing skills.
 In small theatre groups and touring companies, performers may take on some of both front of house roles and admin roles, as well as being in the show.

-For questions on how you can be part of the ICTheatre movement, please contact our Admissions Team on 01273 603 333 or email email@example.com.
+For questions on how you can be part of the ICTheatre movement, please contact our Enquiries Team on 01273 840 346 or email firstname.lastname@example.org.